August 20, 2015 View Narrative Report

 Foundation for Teaching Economics

-As in years past, in 2014 the FTE implemented a set of consistently high-quality economics education programs and has positively and directly affected hundreds of students and teachers.
+A review of the data contained in this report convinces me that, in 2015, the FTE implemented a set of consistently high-quality economics education programs, which have positively and directly affected hundreds of students and teachers.

 U.S. Department of Education